jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/MoveSemantics/task.md

 };
 ```

-Suppose there is a function that creates an array filled with the given value:
+Suppose there is a function that creates an array filled with a given value:

 ```c++
 int_array create_array(int value, size_t size) {